SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/01-Even-Loop.md

 # Event Loop

 [slide hideTitle]
-# Reduce a thread's waiting time with callbacks
+# Reduce a thread's Waiting Time with Callbacks

 First of all, **JavaScript** is executed mostly **in the browser.**